OpenTranslationBible/open-bible/en-GB/48.Galatians/md/galatians-03.md

 But now that faith has arrived, we are no longer under a guardian.

 ## Galatians 3:26
-For in Christ Jesus you are all children of God through faith.
+For through faith, you are all children of God in Christ Jesus.

 ## Galatians 3:27
 For all of you who were baptised into Christ have embraced Christ.